Boorman Family Genealogy - Growing Our Family Tree

 Another key argument states that this portrait is an actual photograph rather than a painting or drawing, and photographs were not invented or widely used until after Harry's death.
 Harry died in 1839.
 So this is a portrait of a gentleman in a later generation.

 Who is this man really?
-Further comments and discussion are most welcome.
+Further comments and discussion are most welcome via email on the contact page.

 DISCLAIMER: Research is ongoing; this page includes uncertainties and may contain errors.